Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 42. Leavitt Digital

-LDCRE enables brokers and owners to increase local and global reach on listings through LDCRE’s national and international listing syndication platform into city city-based news websites.
+LDCRE enables brokers and owners to increase local and global reach on their listings.
+The LDCRE’s national and international listing syndication platform pairs with city-based news websites to expand your listings’ reach.

 In other words, it allows you to list your properties in one location and have it distributed through a long tail of local listing platforms.